xiacongyi/xiacongyi.github.io/_pages/research.md

 June 2022 --- present, Purdue U. (online)

 The high-dimensionality of Vlasov dynamics makes it expenive to solve by traditional numerical methods.
-Utilizing the low-rank structure of the solution, people have developed cost-efficient methods using low-rank matrix approximation.
-However, very often a low-rank approximation of a given non-negative matrix (which corresponds to the solution) can have negative elements, resulting in non-physical solutions.
-In this research, our goal is to develop a positivity-preserving conservative low-rank method to solve this problem.
+Utilizing the low-rank structure of the solution, people have developed cost-efficient methods using low-rank matrix/tensor approximation.
+However, very often a low-rank approximation of a given non-negative matrix (which corresponds to the solution) can have negative elements which results in non-physical solutions.
+In this research, our goal is to develop a cost-efficient positivity-preserving conservative low-rank method to solve this problem.

 We virtually discussed this research with Prof. [Jingmei Qiu](https://jingmeiqiu.github.io/).
 Thanks for her discussion and advice.